q2ebanking/pytest-factory/README.md

 also inherits from a company-distributed plugin for services shared across the company.

-### fixture factories with decorators
+### factories as decorators
-pytest-factory comes with a set of fixture factories for common client-server interactions and tools for users to create their own. these methods use pytest's monkeypatching feature so their scope is limited to the test function.
+pytest-factory comes with a set of factories for common client-server interactions and tools for users to create their own. these methods use pytest's monkeypatching feature so their scope is limited to the test function. the features of

 #### decorators
 pytest-factory represents fixture factories with decorators, which are executed